 Graduates of Eshkolot are sought after by Jewish schools in North America, and are highly regarded in the institutions where they teach.
 Eshkolot has raised the bar and set a new standard of excellence for Tanakh and Jewish Studies teachers.

 Eshkolot offers a limited number of financial aid grants of up to $10,000 for outstanding candidates.
 Priority for grants is given to students who commit to teach in North America for a minimum of two years upon completion of the program.

-Eshkolot is currently accepting applications for its fourth cohort 2019-20.
+Eshkolot is currently accepting applications for its fifth cohort 2020-2021.
 Apply today!